docxology/QuadMath/quadmath/markdown/03_quadray_methods.md

 - **IVM (D^3) heuristic**: From a 60–60–60 corner, three non-negative edge lengths $A,B,C$ along quadray directions enclose a tetrahedron by “closing the lid.”
 In synergetics, the tetravolume scales as the simple product $ABC$ under IVM conventions (unit regular tetra has volume 1).
 By contrast, in the orthogonal (R^3) habit, one constructs a full parallelepiped (12 edges); the tetra occupies one-sixth of the triple product of edge vectors.
 The IVM path is more direct for tetrahedra.
 - **Pedagogical note**: Adopt a vector-first approach.
 Differences like $(P_i-P_0)$ denote edge vectors; Quadrays and Cartesian can be taught in parallel as vector languages on the same Euclidean container.

-Reference notebook with worked examples and code: [Tetravolumes with Quadrays (Qvolume.ipynb)](https://github.com/4dsolutions/School_of_Tomorrow/blob/master/Qvolume.ipynb).
+Reference notebook with worked examples and code: See the [Resources](07_resources.md) section for comprehensive educational materials and computational implementations.

 See implementation: `tetra_volume_cayley_menger`.